 Usually at night, but sometimes during the day, hippos go ashore to graze, mostly on grasses.
 They eat up to 60 kilos every night, their 14 stomach chambers very efficiently breaking down the cellulose of even the toughest grasses.
 Hippos look very fat, but what you see is pure muscles – in fact there is very little fat on a hippo.

 Hippos are very social, living in smaller or larger herds.
 They are organized in a rigorous hierarchy, each member having a different status in the herd.
 There is often much squabbling and fighting among the members, and most animals carry a lot of scars on their hides, inflicted by the huge tusks in their lower jaw.
 In the daytime, their characteristic call, sounding like a honking laughter, is often heard.
 A very peculiar habit of hippos is to spread their dung in the water, flicking their tail back and forth, like a pendulum.

-When you watch a hippo, wallowing in mud, it looks quite docile, but in reality, it is among the most dangerous animals in Africa.
+When you watch a hippo sunbathing or wallowing in mud, it looks quite docile, but in reality, it is among the most dangerous animals in Africa.
 If it feels threatened on its nightly foraging trip, it will run towards the water as quickly as possible, and should any creature be so unhappy as to block its way, it will surely be trampled.
-If a hippo feels threatened in the water, e.g. by a canoe, it attacks without warning, its huge teeth crushing the canoe and everybody in it.
+If a hippo feels threatened in the water, for instance by a passing canoe, it attacks without warning, its huge teeth crushing the canoe and everybody in it.